-- 4.1.
-In the event that equipment is requested as evidence by an outside investigator (Police, Coroner, or other), the request must be referred to Metrolinx, BEFORE the equipment is released. - 4.2.
+- 5.1.
+In the event that equipment is requested as evidence by an outside investigator (Police, Coroner, or other), the request must be referred to Metrolinx BEFORE the equipment is released. - 5.2.
 Be sure to record the identification and state of the requested equipment in the presence of Metrolinx before allowing the release of any equipment.

-5. Witness Information
+6. Witness Information

-5.1.
-Whenever possible, obtain identification, license numbers, etc. of any witness at the scene.

-Statement to Media

 6.1.
+Whenever possible, obtain identification, license numbers, etc., of any witness at the scene.

+7. Statement to Media
-When approached by the media for comments during an incident investigation, it is recommended employees restrict their statement to the following:

-"It is company policy for employees not to comment on incidents when there is an ongoing investigation.
+- 7.1.
+When approached by the media for comments during an incident investigation, it is recommended employees restrict their statements to the following: - 7.2.
+"It is company policy for employees not to comment on incidents during an ongoing investigation.
 Please contact Metrolinx".

-Initial Employee at Scene 7.
+8. Initial Employee at Scene

-- 7.1.
+- 8.1.
 The "Initial Employee at scene" is defined as the first qualified Metrolinx designated S&C employee who arrives at the incident scene.
-This employee is usually the maintainer in charge of the affected signaling system; it could also be a Metrolinx designated territory Maintainer, or S&C Supervisory Officer. - 7.2.
-Prior to the arrival of the responsible Metrolinx authorized S&C Supervisory Officer the S&C employee must identify themselves to local law enforcement officers emergency responders when they arrive on scene.
-They must advise law enforcement or emergency responders that they are waiting for the arrival of responsible Metrolinx authorized S&C Supervisory Officer or a Metrolinx S&C Officer.
+This employee is usually the maintainer in charge of the affected signalling system; it could also be a Metrolinx designated adjacent territory Maintainer, a relief Maintainer, a Coordinator, or an S&C Supervisory Officer. - 8.2.
+Prior to the arrival of the responsible Metrolinx authorized S&C Supervisory Officer, the S&C employee must identify themselves to local law enforcement officers or emergency responders when they arrive on the scene.
+They must advise law enforcement or emergency responders that they are waiting for the arrival of a responsible Metrolinxauthorized S&C Supervisory Officer or a Metrolinx S&C Officer.
 The initial employee on scene will "NOT" open or enter the equipment housing.
-The initial employee on scene will "NOT" discuss the situation with news media or bystanders, only referring them to the officials in charge of the scene.
+The initial employee on the scene will "NOT" discuss the situation with news media or bystanders, only referring them to the officials in charge of the scene.

-8. Supervisory Notification
+9. Supervisory Notification

-- 8.1.
+- 9.1.
 The responsible Metrolinx authorized S&C Supervisory Officer must be notified immediately.
-The Supervisor should proceed to the location, assess the situation and follow the Metrolinx incident protocol. - 8.2.
-If the responsible S&C Supervisory Officer is not available, another Metrolinx authorized Supervisory Officer must immediately be notified.
+The Supervisor should proceed to the location, assess the situation and follow the Metrolinx incident protocol. - 9.2.
+If the responsible S&C Supervisory Officer is unavailable, another Metrolinx authorized Supervisory Officer must be notified immediately.

-Metrolinx Authorized S&C Supervisory Officer Responsibility
+10. Metrolinx Authorized S&C Supervisory Officer Responsibility

-- 9.1.
-The Metrolinx authorized S&C Supervisory Officer is in charge and is held accountable for the overall coordination of the S&C portion of the investigation, having due regard for on-going investigation of those areas outside the realm of their responsibility. - 9.2.
+10.1.
+The Metrolinx authorized Senior S&C Supervisory Officer is in charge and is held accountable for the overall coordination of the S&C portion of the investigation, having due regard for ongoing investigation of those areas outside the realm of their responsibility.

+10.2.
 After preliminary inspection and when work priorities have been determined and set in motion, other specific staff responsibilities should be established and assigned.
 This should be coordinated with Metrolinx.

-10. Protecting the Grade Crossing and Rail Traffic
+11. Protecting the Grade Crossing and Rail Traffic

-10.1.
-Any S&C employee who is made aware of a grade crossing warning system that is damaged to the extent that proper functioning is impaired must provide protection to vehicular and pedestrian traffic and to rail traffic as required by GI-301(i) Protecting Train Operation During Signal System Interruption.
+11.1.
+Any S&C employee who is made aware of a grade crossing warning system damaged to the extent that proper functioning is impaired must provide protection to vehicular and pedestrian traffic and rail traffic as required by GI-301(i) Protecting Train Operation During Signal System Interruption.